spatialmodel/inmap/README.md

 ### Compiling from source

 You can also compile InMAP from its source code.
-It should work on most types of computers.
+The instructions here are specific to Linux or Mac computers; other systems should work with minor changes to the commands below.
 Refer [here](http://golang.org/doc/install#requirements) for a list of theoretically supported systems.
-Instructions follow:

 1. Install the [Go compiler](http://golang.org/doc/install).
 Make sure you install the correct version (64 bit) for your system.
 It may be useful to go through one of the tutorials to make sure the compiler is correctly installed.